top of page

 Consciousness Research & Academic Background

-As part of my work with the Kiyumi organization in the Netherlands, I co-facilitate psychedelic retreats as immersive processes of deepening consciousness-expanding experiences with psilocybin mushrooms, alongside group work on connecting to the body, nature, and others.
+As part of my work with Kiyumi organization in the Netherlands, I co-facilitate psychedelic retreats as immersive processes of deepening consciousness-expanding experiences with psilocybin mushrooms, alongside group work on connecting to the body, nature, and others.
 I am also one of the instructors in Kiyumi's training for deepening practice with psychedelics and holding space.

 Psychedelic-informed support